 Now Ron took over.
 He described what had happened as soon as they had left Bill and Fleur’s wedding, about being attacked by Dolohov and Rowle and how Hermione had wiped their memories.
 Kingsley was wondering why he was no longer surprised that three unsuspecting teenagers, ambushed by two powerful and experienced Death Eaters, had still won the encounter or that Hermione could perform such complex and advanced memory charms.

 Ron described how they had discovered that Umbridge had the real locket and how they developed their plan to penetrate the Ministry and take it from her.
 Ron, Hermione and Harry each described bits of the actual mission itself, trying to sound light-hearted, even though they were all terrified at the time.
 Ron even jokingly thanked his father for advice on indoor weather charms.
 No one was fooled.
 Everyone knew what would have happened to ‘Undesirable No 1’ and his companions if they had been caught in the heart of Voldemort’s Ministry of Magic.
 They understood the enormous risk the three had taken.

-At one stage Arthur was hit with sudden realisation.
+At one stage, Arthur was hit with a sudden realisation.
 “It was you.
 It was you, Harry, that told me I was under surveillance.
 I had never been able to understand why Runcorn let that slip.”

 “Don’t worry, Harry, you won’t,” chuckled Arthur.
 “Thanks.”